Back to Tutorials

 Source: "Refunds.
 Annual plans are eligible for a full refund within 30 days…"

 No "typically."
-It searched, it found the clause, it answered from the clause, and it told you where the answer came from.
-Because retrieval is a tool call, it also streams through fullStream from Part 4 — that [calling search-docs] line renders live in your UI, so the user watches the agent go look it up.
+It searched, it found the clause, it answered from the clause, and it told you exactly where the answer came from.

 UserAgentsearch-docsPgVectorquestiontool-call(query)query(topK)nearest chunkspassagesgrounded answer + source